Mary Andrews College celebrates biggest graduation yet

 Forty-eight students were awarded Diplomas and Certificates at the ceremony, held on 23 March at Village Church, Annandale.
 Over 250 guests attended the ceremony.
 Among the graduates honoured on the night were two students whose prizes were awarded posthumously and received by family members.

-The ceremony began with a welcome from Rev. Jackie Stoneman, Director of Studies at MAC, followed by worship, Bible readings and an address from Dr Louise Gosbell, MAC lecturer.
+The ceremony began with a welcome from Rev. Jackie Stoneman, Principal at MAC, followed by worship, Bible readings and an address from Dr Louise Gosbell, MAC lecturer.

 Dr Gosbell spoke on the value of theological study.
 She challenged the graduates and their guests, saying, “If we are willing to spend three or more years training for a career as part of our earthly lives, how much more should we consider training in God’s word – not just for a career, but to train us for life?
 And not just earthly life, but eternal life.”